 4. How many people will be in the study and who can join?

-6. What will happen during the COMPASS Study?
+5. What happened during the COMPASS Study?

 The COMPASS Study is being implemented by the COVID-19 Prevention Network (CoVPN).
 The CoVPN was formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the U.S. National Institutes of Health to respond to the global pandemic.
 Using the infectious disease expertise of their existing research networks and global partners, NIAID has directed the networks to address the pressing need for vaccines and monoclonal antibodies (mAbs) against SARS-CoV-2.
 The CoVPN is comprised of the HIV Vaccine Trials Network (HVTN), the HIV Prevention Trials Network (HPTN), the Infectious Diseases Clinical Research Consortium (IDCRC), and the AIDS Clinical Trials Group (ACTG).